QsingularityAi/MLOps_Classification/README.md

 ### 2. Run the Monitoring Stack (Prometheus & Grafana)

 *   **Start with Docker Compose**:
-    Ensure Docker and Docker Compose are installed on your system.
-Navigate to the `docker/` directory and run:
+    Ensure Docker and Docker Compose are installed on your system and run:
     ```bash
-    docker-compose up -d
+    docker-compose -f docker/docker-compose.yml up --build
     ```
     This command starts Prometheus and Grafana in detached mode.